jaibhedia/catalog-week2-assignment/README.md

 - **Linting and Testing:**
   Ensure you have proper scripts set up (e.g., ESLint, Jest) to maintain code quality.
 Consider integrating Husky for pre-commit hooks.

-- **Contributing:**
-  Contributions are welcome!
-Please open an issue or submit a pull request for improvements, bug fixes, or new features.

 - **Building:**
   To compile the TypeScript code to JavaScript, run: